Author:

 Rakesh Ghirah

-Ismail Agarmi
+Ismail Agarmis

 Ismail Agarmis is a Senior Manager VAT (Indirect Tax) at Londen & Van Holland, advising businesses on complex national and cross‑border VAT matters and helping organizations optimize compliance, reduce risk, and unlock financial opportunities within indirect tax systems.
 He has extensive experience advising multinational and national companies across a wide range of sectors, including international trade, toll manufacturing, automotive, e‑commerce, petrochemicals, electronics, and other internationally oriented industries.
 In addition to his tax‑technical expertise, Ismail is specialized in tax technology, including VAT compliance automation, VAT mapping across various ERP systems, and the design of technology‑enabled indirect tax processes.
 He has previously worked as VAT specialist at Big 4 firms both in the Netherlands and various multinational firms.